Alan Embree: Pitching style

 Embree relied primarily on two pitches: a 90–95 MPH four-seam fastball and a sharp slider.
 In his younger days, Embree's fastball was clocked as high as 96–98 mph.
 During his time with the Red Sox, he began to throw his fastball at slightly lower velocity in order to avoid injuring his arm.
 He also refined his slider into an effective pitch, whereas before, he had relied almost exclusively on his blazing fastball.

 Post-playing career

 On November 8, 2012, Embree was named the pitching coach for the Bend Elks Baseball Club in Bend, Oregon.
 The Bend Elks are an amateur baseball team from Bend, Oregon.
 The team is a founding member of the wooden-bat West Coast League, a collegiate summer baseball league in Oregon, Washington and British Columbia that began play in 2005.
 He resides in The Dalles, Oregon and Melbourne Aus with his wife Semira Embree.

 In 2022, Embree was named the manager of the Cowlitz Black Bears, also a West Coast League team.

 In 2023, Embree was named pitching coach of the Springfield Drifters, also a West Coast League team.

-The 2023-2024 season is also his first as the pitching coach for the Bushnell University (NAIA) baseball team located in Eugene, OR.
+The 2023–2024 season is also his first as the pitching coach for the Bushnell University (NAIA) baseball team located in Eugene, Oregon.